Cloudxtreme/trabant/README.md

 ## Asymmetric Verify+Decrypt
 Absolutely nothing special here.
 We call ED25519 open.
 See the above for info about precomputed keys.

-## skein_memcmp
-This is not used in Balboa's client side.
-We felt weird Emscripten compilation might cause some timing attack to come back, so we do constant time array equality checks using a function in Clojurescript.
-The skein_memcmp is, however, used internally through JNI bindings.
-You'll notice it is not exported inside build.sh.

 ## PRNG
 Skein-1024-CTR is seeded with our old friend window.crypto.getRandomValues(...).
 After every call to the PRNG, an additional SKEIN_BLOCK_BYTES is generated, and used to reseed the Skein-1024-CTR.
 We reseed after every call because we can.